If you have video ad campaigns, you might want to track their cost-per-view.

 Measuring the CPV of your marketing campaign across all channels means you won’t have to waste your ad dollars on someone who just accidentally clicked into your ad and clicked out of it very quickly, saving both time and resources down the road.

-To see what it’s like to measure and analyze campaign performance with absolute ease, head on over to your workspace on Adriel and play around with intelligent dashboards powered by cutting-edge ad operations technology.
+To see what it’s like to measure and analyze campaign performance with absolute ease, book a demo with Adriel and we'll help you build the perfect marketing dashboard.